 Pupil Premium At Temple Sowerby – 2017/18

 How this was spent in 2017/18: At Temple Sowerby CE School the Pupil Premium funding we receive for specific pupils is allocated to provide support across the curriculum.
 The aim is to ensure these pupils make good progress.
 We use it to: fund extra support in the classroom; allow the delivery of intervention programmes; subsidise music tuition; subsidise school visits which enhance specific areas of the curriculum.

 Pupil Premium is used to maintain staffing levels allowing us to provide targeted support in small group work.
 We do not solely look at the academic achievement of pupils but the whole child.
 Therefore some funding is allocated to a member of staff regarding the development of circle time activities.
 We also look at supporting pupils who are not possibly achieving their full potential by part funding specialist intervention programmes, for example, Reading Intervention and Speech and Language.
 This will make a difference to the achievement of these pupils, but more importantly improve their self-esteem regarding their own ability.

-Barriers to learning: Typical barriers to attainment include communication and language difficulties and lack of cultural enrichment.
+Barriers to learning: Typical barriers to attainment include communication and language difficulties, social and emotional issues and lack of cultural enrichment.

 - To improve communication and literacy

 - To provide a richer, more engaging curriculum

 - Intervention programmes and small group work to target academic standards (reading comprehension, spelling and maths and to prepare pupils for SATs) and social skills

 - Ensure pupils take part in field trips to provide a richer, more engaging curriculum and better understanding of subsequent class teaching